LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Show Column Index**: Display the column index next to each column.
 - **Show Children**: Display child Object fields.
 This includes deeply nested child Objects.
 - **Show Arrays**: Display the elements of arrays and other collections as individual columns.
 Requires the "Show Children" setting to be enabled.
-- **Override Array Size**: Enable to override the number of columns displayed for each array.
+- **Override Array Size**: Enable to override the minimum number of columns displayed for each array.
+When disabled it will use the first non-sorted Objects array sizes.
+Disable to improve performance with arrays.
+- **Best Fit Array Size**: Enable to use the largest array size found within all Objects for each array.
+Disable to improve performance with arrays.
+The maximum size is still capped by "Max Iterations" under Workload Settings.
+- **Array Min Size**: Specify the minimum number of columns to display for arrays and other collections.
 Supports up to 5000 entries per array, with an additional column limit determined by "Max Iterations" under Workload Settings.
-- **Array Size**: Specify how many columns to display for arrays and other collections.
 - **Show Asset Path**: Display the asset path for each Object.
 - **Show GUID**: Display each Objects GUID.
 - **Show Read-only**: Display read-only fields for each Object.